Share this

 There are four levels of prevailing wage standards for H-1B:

 Each H-1B eligible position corresponds to four levels of prevailing H1B wage standards.
-The key factors that determine these levels include the professional knowledge, skills, and work experience required for the position.
+The key factors determining these levels include the professional knowledge, skills, and work experience required for the position.

 Each level's wage is divided into hourly and annual salaries.
 If you cannot meet the annual salary for a particular level, you can also apply for H-1B part-time, as long as the hourly wage meets the standard.

-- Level 2: This level requires a higher level of education, related experience, and professional knowledge.
+- Level 2: This level requires higher education, related experience, and professional knowledge.
 A bachelor's degree is acceptable, but two years of work experience is preferred.
 A master's degree can also apply for this level to compensate for the lack of work experience.

 - Level 3: This level is for applicants with more experience and responsibilities in their job roles and functions, including mid-to-senior management positions.
 Typically, an undergraduate degree plus over three years of work experience can attempt to apply for this level.